 “I think of SIMS like a digital filing cabinet.
 You open it up and everything is there.
 Before, we were constantly clicking around to find information, and logging in and out of different systems.
 SIMS has a far more logical flow.”

-“For example, SIMS Dinner Money speaks to both Pay360 Education Payments and SIMS Attendance.
+“For example, SIMS Dinner Money speaks to SIMS Attendance.
 So we don’t have to update dinner registers manually anymore.
 Everything is pre-loaded and can be reconciled in a few clicks.
 It used to be a full morning’s work, but now it’s a quick 30-minute check.”

 This ability to integrate systems and join data together was one of the main reasons that Beal Vale chose SIMS.